ManuelFeller/simple-usb-checker/README.md

 5. Hopefully that UI is self-explanatory enough - right now I am focussing on getting the tool ready to use and not on creating the perfect manual... ;)

+### Configuring it

+There are a few settings that can be changed by editing the file `src/config.ts`.
+The comments above teh settings should be self-explanatory.

 ## Improving it (development)

 If you want to do any improvements or bug fixing you can use the `npm run dev` command to start TypeScript and SASS in watch mode.